xazab/wallet-lib/README.md

 ## Background

-[Dash](https://www.dash.org) is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Dash network allows for highly resilient Dash infrastructure, and the developer community needs reliable, open-source tools to implement Dash apps and services.
+[Xazab](https://xazab.xyz) is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Xazab network allows for highly resilient Xazab infrastructure, and the developer community needs reliable, open-source tools to implement Xazab apps and services.

 ## Install